imak101/MusicBee-UserCosmetics/README.md

 2. Click on the Plugins tab on the bottom and then click "Add Plugin" on the top right.
 Select the DLL file.

-3. Enter the configuration menu by clicking "Configure..." under the "user account" section.
+3. Enter the configuration menu by clicking "Configure..." under the "user cosmetics" section.
 Configure your profile.

 4. Follow the prompted directions.
 "Arrange Panels..." may be accessed under "MusicBee/View/Arrange Panels..."

-5. Locate "user account" under "available elements" and drag it to one of the highlighted options. (the location used for the screenshots is the topmost postion of "right sidebar")
+5. Locate "user cosmetics" under "available elements" and drag it to one of the highlighted options. (the location used for the screenshots is the topmost postion of "right sidebar")

 # Screenshots (as of v0.2.0)